 If your brand isn’t using video marketing today, you’re being left behind.

-That means more brands are turning to video to share the value of their solutions and grow.
-And there’s a good chance that your competition is doing so, too.
+As more brands turn to video to share the value of their solutions and grow, there’s a good chance that your competition is doing so, too.

 Why does video matter?

 People consume it through social media and video-on-demand platforms and the numbers seem to point to greater and greater adoption.
 On average, people watch 17 hours of online video content per week.

 Our interest in video isn’t all about cats and entertainment either, people use it to solve real problems.
 Google reports that four out of five people credit video for their acquisition of knowledge, while 90% of shoppers learned about new products through YouTube.

 Stats and evidence aside, the real value of building a video marketing funnel is in understanding what it is and how it works.

 A video marketing funnel is much like your content marketing funnel.
 In fact, it’s a funnel within your content marketing funnel.